 Official repositories on Docker HubEstimated reading time: 4 minutes

-The Docker Official Repositories are a curated set of Docker repositories that are promoted on Docker Hub.
+The Docker Official Repositories are a curated set of Docker repositories hosted on Docker Hub.
 They are designed to:

 Provide drop-in solutions for popular programming language runtimes, data stores, and other services, similar to what a Platform-as-a-Service (PAAS) would offer.